mozilla-services/loads/docs/source/guide.rst

 ----------------

 If you want to send a lot of load, you need to run a distributed test.
+A distributed test uses multiple agents to do the requests.
+The agents can be on the same machine, or on a different physical hardware.

 The **Loads** command line is able to interact with several **agents** through a **broker**.